Artist Spotlight: Miriam Hoffman

 How are R&F Pigment Sticks® a part of your painting practice?

 I absolutely adore R&F Pigment Sticks®.
 I use them in stick form to start out most of my paintings and again later on in the process with my paint brush.
 I love how soft and smooth the paints blend.
+They have really sped up my process and they are just plain FUN.
+I love the tactile experience of working with them and they stay workable for a few days - a huge plus when it comes to blending and rendering.

 Do you have specific go to colors you can't live without?

-Yes!
 Lamp black and Brilliant Yellow Extra Pale.
 Although they are all my favorites.

 Blocking in shape and color with Pigment Stick®.